AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 _Tech Note: this is running the standard react storybook local server (which is based on [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware)) with a configured public path of /storybook, for deployment purposes.
 This means that we need a customer middleware.js to redirect, therefore the landing page resolves to http://localhost:6006/storybook start url_

+There seems to be some issues with storybook cache on some machines, we can solve it by running it without the cache.
+We added --no-manager-cache to the storybook script

 ## Progressive Web App (PWA)

 Reactive Trader can be installed as a progressive web application.